GFMatte/statistics_python/README.md

 # statistics_python
-A repository with some statistics notebook classes with python <br>
+A repository with some old statistics notebook classes in early days with python <br>
 Some earlier data still in Portuguese <br>

 Statistics I  <br>
   -Understand statistics and the numbers you deal with <br>